AEAOfficial/AEA/README.md

 ## About the Author
 Skaarjlord is a balancer, not a modder.
 Most of the units used are not taken, but contributed from other authors on the steam workshop.
+## About this bot
+All code is made by the devs of AEA mainly LemonsHQ and Skaarjlord has no rights or permission to redistribute, copy, change, modify this code.